Free Consultation

 How do stocks react to geopolitical crises?

 Stock markets typically respond to geopolitical escalations with a rapid decline, followed by a recovery phase as the situation stabilizes.
-Historically, most geopolitically driven drawdowns have proven to be buying opportunities, unless they led to a genuine recession.
+Historically, most geopolitically driven drawdowns have proven to be buying opportunities, unless they led to a genuine recession or a structural shift such as an energy crisis.

 Which markets benefit from geopolitical tensions?